Cole Hamels: Minor league career

 Hamels began his professional baseball career in 2003, pitching for the Class A Lakewood BlueClaws of the South Atlantic League.
 Later that season, he was promoted to the Clearwater Threshers of the Class A-Advanced Florida State League.
 He finished the year by receiving the Paul Owens Award, given to the best pitcher in the Phillies' minor league system.

 During the next two seasons, however, Hamels suffered through several injuries, and pitched only sparingly.
 He missed most of the 2004 season with elbow tendinitis, making only four starts.
 In 2005, he broke his pitching hand in a bar fight before the season began; after rehabilitation, he was assigned to Clearwater.
-In July, the Phillies promoted him to the Class AA Reading Phillies of the Eastern League, where he surrendered the first home run of his professional career in his first start.
+In July, the Phillies promoted him to the Double-A Reading Phillies of the Eastern League, where he surrendered the first home run of his professional career in his first start.
 Subsequently, he was shut down for the remainder of the season with back spasms.

-In 2006, a healthy Hamels started again at Clearwater, and after a brief stint in Reading, he was promoted to the Scranton/Wilkes-Barre Red Barons of the Class AAA International League.
+In 2006, a healthy Hamels started again at Clearwater, and after a brief stint in Reading, he was promoted to the Scranton/Wilkes-Barre Red Barons of the Triple-A International League.
 In three games at Scranton, he struck out 36 batters while giving up only one walk and one run.
 His minor league statistics included a record of 14–4 with a 1.43 ERA and 273 strikeouts in 35 games pitched.
-For his performance, the Phillies promoted him to the major league club.
+For his performance, the Phillies promoted him to the major leagues.

 Philadelphia Phillies

 2006 season

 Hamels was called up to the Philadelphia Phillies in May 2006.
 In his Major League Baseball debut on May 12, he pitched five scoreless innings, allowed one hit, struck out seven batters and walked five while earning a no-decision against the Cincinnati Reds.
 In his second career start, Hamels was dominant until the seventh inning, during which he was pulled after he allowed several baserunners, but again received a no-decision.
 A shoulder injury scratched Hamels from the lineup of what would have originally been his third major league start.
-He was put on the 15-day disabled list and returned on June 6 to defeat the Arizona Diamondbacks 10–1 for his first Major League victory.
-On August 14, 2006, Hamels had his best start of his rookie season, shutting out the New York Mets over eight innings and striking out nine in the Phillies' 13–0 victory.
-He finished his rookie season with a 9–8 record, a 4.08 earned run average (ERA), and 145 strikeouts (third among NL rookies) in 132 1/3 innings (sixth among NL rookies).
+He was put on the 15-day disabled list and returned on June 6 to defeat the Arizona Diamondbacks 10–1 for his first major league victory.
+On August 14, Hamels had his best start of his rookie season, shutting out the New York Mets over eight innings and striking out nine in the Phillies' 13–0 victory.
+He finished his rookie season with a 9–8 record, a 4.08 earned run average (ERA) and 145 strikeouts (third among NL rookies) in 132 1/3 innings (sixth among NL rookies).